maelfabien/maelfabien.github.io/_posts/2019-8-4-TimeSeries3.md

 ![images](https://maelfabien.github.io/assets/images/ts2_7.png)

 You might now wonder what would have happened if we applied the model on non-stationary data.
-Well, let's try it out !
+Well, let's try it out!

 ```python
 # SARIMA example